ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/never_ending_benefits.svg"-->

-This might not seem like much, but this little change, of always using keywords arguments, leads to so many benefits, and prevetion of errors.
+This might not seem like much, but this little change, of always using keywords arguments, leads to so many benefits, and prevention of errors.

 ------
 <!-- .element: data-auto-animate -->